BlogPulse

 BlogPulse was a search engine and analytic system for blogs.
-It uses automated processes to monitor the daily activity on blogs and generates trend information.
-It was initially created by IntelliSeek, and was later acquired by the Nielsen Company, and currently owned by NM Incite, A Nielsen / McKinsey & Company.
+It used automated processes to monitor the daily activity on blogs and generate trend information.
+It was initially created by IntelliSeek, and was later acquired by the Nielsen Company, and currently owned by NM Incite, a joint venture between Nielsen and McKinsey & Company.
 As of January 2012, BlogPulse is no longer available.

 Features

-BlogPulse permits searching of the past six months of blog posts.
-Beyond the searching, there are some useful tools here:
+BlogPulse permitted searching of the past six months of blog posts.
+Beyond searching, it offered the following tools: